HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Instead, we use elements and expressions to write program.
 Generally, an element performs a specific operation with the attributes and select a child element to continue.
 When there is no child element, it return back to the parent element, until the root (`hvml`) element.
-You can think of an element of HVML as a function and the attributes as the arguments to call the function.

 For example, in Version 3, the `test` element uses the expression defined by `with` attribute, i.e., `$STR.starts_with($SYS.locale, 'zh')`, as the condition.
 If the evaluating result of the expression is true, that is, the system locale starts with `zh`,